-Running until December, the Formula One calendar is a constant presence for any sports fan.
-With a key stretch of the 2019 F1 season in progress, fans need to keep up-to-date with what time the sessions take place and how to watch the next race live – the French Grand Prix (June 21-24 AEST).
+Running until December, Formula One is a constant presence for any sports fan.
+With the 2021 F1 season now underway, fans want to keep up-to-date with what time the next race takes place and how to watch sessions live, including the upcoming Spanish Grand Prix.

 How to Stream F1 in Australia